PoonLab/courses/PATH9577Q/Assignments/takehome2.md

 ```

-2. Find a simple arithmetic operation with two integers that yields a float with a machine precision error, other than the one that was given as an example in class.
+2. Find a simple arithmetic operation with two numbers (`int` or `float`) that yields a float with a machine precision error, other than the one that was given as an example in class.
 Use built-in functions in Python to round this quantity to the nearest integer.
 ```python
 # paste your work here